 - On urban roads.
 When compared with average national figures the Wellington Region has high numbers of accidents related to loss of control on bends and rear end type crashes.
 Pedestrians and cycle casualties are also over represented. - On rural roads.
-When compared with average national figures the following are over represented: loss of control on bends; rear end type crashes and rural state highway crashes. - There are a number of specific locations on the strategic road network that have higher than the national average accident rate.
+When compared with average national figures the following are over represented: Oloss of control on bends; rear end type crashes and rural state highway crashes. - There are a number of specific locations on the strategic road network that have higher than the national average accident rate.

-67c Pedestrian and cyclist needs
+Pedestrian and cyclist needs

-Pedestrians and cyclists need facilities that feel safe and are convenient.
+Pedestrian and cyclist facilities are often neither safe nor convenient.
 The technical analysis has shown that efficient and convenient pedestrian connections to the major central areas and key public transport terminals are an important element in achieving this strategy's objectives.
-In particular pedestrian connections to the Wellington CBD and Wellington Station that are efficient, safe and convenient are very important in achieving high levels of regional accessibility.
+In particular, pedestrian connections to the Wellington CBD and Wellington Station that are efficient, safe and convenient are very important in achieving high levels of regional accessibility.

-67d Inadequate peak time rail services
+Inadequate peak time rail services